Recap: Doctor Who S29 E2 "The Shakespeare Code"

 : Shakespeare improvises a counter-spell, flanked by the Doctor providing the right numbers and Martha providing "Expelliarmus!

-".
-The spell imprisons the witches in their own crystal ball, and conveniently destroys all copies of the play.
+" The spell imprisons the witches in their own crystal ball, and also destroys all copies of the play.

 In the end, Martha is revealed to be the Dark Lady, the unknown (and speculated to be imaginary) African woman to whom Shakespeare wrote several sonnets (not including, however, the Shall I compare thee to a summer's day?